ader1990/BMK/README.md

 Deploy a K8S cluster on baremetal servers with Cilium L2 CNI, Rook Ceph CSI and KubeVirt on a Virtualized KVM env.

+### Hardware setup

+Required: one beefy box with Ubuntu 24.04, that supports KVM virtualization.
+That is all.

+Order of operations:

+  * Prepare the beefy box: install packages, configure libvirt network, iptables, create the libvirt vms, start the vbmc.
+    -> helper script: create-machines.sh
+  * VNC in the libvirt VM (management controller) and setup static networking and SSH -> TO DO: automate this part using cloud-init
+  * Ssh in the libvirt VM (management controller) and prepare the setup -> helper script: rename_repo_and_branch.sh, install-deps-k8s-all.sh
+  * Ssh in the libvirt VM (management controller) and deploy the management and workload cluster -> helper script: install-k8s-all.sh

 ## How to run

 Prepare the hardware environment as instructed below and then run: